Lex-DRL/ComfyUI-BestResolution/README.md

 ... and choosing the right resolution is your responsibility. 🤷🏻‍♂️

 This pack lets you forget about crunching numbers and handles the calculation of optimal width/height for you, while still leaving control of the image size/proportions/orientation to you.
+It provides...

-It provides 3 main nodes:
+## 3 main nodes

 ### Simple